tytydraco/yessleep/out/I_think_my_little_sister_is_being_blackmailed_why_else_would_she_date_Toby_Pickford_Part_3_.md

 Series: [Part 1](https://www.reddit.com/r/nosleep/comments/1em7436/i_think_my_little_sister_is_being_blackmailed_why/), [Part 2](https://www.reddit.com/r/nosleep/comments/1euitqs/i_think_my_little_sister_is_being_blackmailed_why/)

 I had given an immense amount of thought to how I might kill Toby, but talked myself out of it every time.

 The truth was, I wasn't a killer.

 It wasn't that I couldn't just grab a knife and hack into Toby's neck.
 I was certain I was capable of doing that.

 The same way I was sure I could, hypothetically, bring myself to humanely slaughter an animal.
-Like ripping the head of a chicken.
+Like ripping the head off a chicken.

 The difference between a chicken or other farm animal was that Toby had a soul.
 Or something very much like it.
 The fact he had been able to carry over whatever essence it was to him to my family members was proof that were was something ethereal at work behind the blood, muscle, bone, and nerve endings that makes up human beings.